We wish to inform you that the date of the 10th World Bamboo Congress has been changed to September 17 through 22, 2015.

 We happily announce a few keynote speakers whom will speak to the Congress theme of Bamboo for a Greener Future:

-- Yiping Lou, Team Leader of the Forest Biodiversity & Ecosystem Service Programme of the International Network for Bamboo and Rattan (INBAR), will present 'Bamboo Carbon Potential for Mitigating Climate Change'
+- Yiping Lou, consultant and former Team Leader of the Forest Biodiversity & Ecosystem Service Programme of the International Network for Bamboo and Rattan (INBAR), will present 'Bamboo Carbon Potential for Mitigating Climate Change'.

-- Camille Rebelo, Forester, Co-Founder and Partner of EcoPlanet Bamboo, will discuss 'Guiding the development of commercially grown bamboo as a sustainable alternative fiber within a global context'
+- Camille Rebelo, Forester, Co-Founder and former Partner of EcoPlanet Bamboo, will discuss 'Guiding the development of commercially grown bamboo as a sustainable alternative fiber within a global context'.

 The Technical Committee and Organizing Committee are working hard on all the details and logistics to ensure this global event is worth every minute and every mile traveled!
 Stay tuned for Tentative Program Schedules and information about Registration, Where to Stay, Extra Tours, Travel Tips and more.